Ckath/avr-oled-serial/README.md

 ![demo](demo.png)
 ---
-simple avr program exposing some oled library functions over a serial connection, uses a patched version of [oled-display:fa446f6](https://github.com/Sylaina/oled-display/tree/fa446f61112e36c5753a6f81c5caf5b819155650) for controlling the display. currently only tested on an ssd1306 128x32 display and arduino uno, but it should be straight forward to make it work on other devices.
+simple avr program exposing some oled library functions over a serial connection, uses a patched version of [oled-display:fa446f6](https://github.com/Sylaina/oled-display/tree/fa446f61112e36c5753a6f81c5caf5b819155650) for controlling the display. currently only tested on an ssd1306 (128x32 and 128x64) display with arduino uno, but it should be straight forward to make it work on other devices.

 ## usage
 open a serial connection baudrate `115200`,\